Does Sunscreen Expire? Sunscreen Expiration Explained

 What’s The Risk Of Using Expired Sunscreen?

-If your only options are using an expired sunscreen or no sunscreen at all, giving the expired sunscreen a go is the better choice.
+If your only options are using an expired sunscreen or no sunscreen at all, using the expired sunscreen is the better choice.

 1) Expired Sunscreen May Not Be Effective